The historic Riverview Hospital in Coquitlam has an unnerving past dating back to when it was founded in 1913.

 The hospital has had a number of ghost sightings by a former janitor and others who walked the mysterious halls over the years.
-It’s without a doubt a creepy place to visit, even in the day time.
+It’s without a doubt a creepy place.

-The West Lawn building has been abandoned since 1983 and it’s an especially chilling part of the hospital to visit today.
+The West Lawn building has been abandoned since 1983 and it’s an especially chilling part of the hospital.

 Riverview Hospital’s creepy appearance has been featured in many TV and film roles.
 They include: Smallville, The X-Files, The 4400, Stargate Atlantis, Halloween: Resurrection, Ghost Tour and more.

 Looking for more spine-chilling places to visit?
 Take this road trip to BC’s most haunted and abandoned places.